IDSIA/sacred/CONTRIBUTING.rst

     $ tox

 To get tox, just pip install it.
+Also, you will need to have locally various version of python (3.5, 3.6 and 3.7) to be able to run all the tests.

 6. Commit your changes and push your branch to GitHub::